beyarkay/masters-thesis/src/05_results.md

 -->

-Since the HMMs only have one hyperparameter (the type of covariance matrix to use for each state\footnote{
+Since the HMMs only have one hyperparameter (the type of covariance matrix to use for each state).
-Hi Professor, I'm planning on explaining the hyperparameters of all models in the Methodology chapter, so what I mean by "covariance matrix type" will be known to the reader at this point.
-}).
 Each covariance type is strongly clustered together, with tied covariance matrices having the best recall and precision.

 While there is a positive correlation between the recall and precision for the